MihirLuthra/shm_alloc/docs/source_code_explanation.md

 This is a part of <em>shm allocatable region</em> and is located in the start of it i.e. offset is 0.
 Its size is obtained by
 <a href="https://www.freebsd.org/cgi/man.cgi?sektion=3&query=getpagesize"><code>getpagesize(3)</code></a>.
 When mapping
 the file into the process, this region is made readonly.
+Management blocks for shm null exists as well, as it is a part of allocatable region.
+They are changed to mark shm null blocks as allocated while initialising shared memory.

 <h2>Shm Data Table</h2>